silnrsi/wstr/src/content/docs/scrlang/unicode/tglg-unicode.md

 lastUpdated: 2025-09-16
 ---

-In The Unicode Standard, Tagalog script implementation is discussed in [Chapter 17 Indonesia and Oceania](http://www.unicode.org/versions/latest/ch17.pdf) under Philippine scripts.
+In The Unicode Standard, Tagalog script implementation is discussed in [Chapter 17: Southeast Asia-II — Indonesia and the Philippines](https://www.unicode.org/versions/latest/core-spec/chapter-17/#G26433) and in [UTN 35: Indonesian and Philippine Scripts and extensions](https://www.unicode.org/notes/tn35/).

 ## Blocks